Watts-Lab/task-mapping/tasks/Strike Group Defender (developed by Metateq, Inc.).md

 Subjectively, participants provided feedback on their satisfaction with the team and satisfaction with performance.

 ## Incentives
-Participants received course credit in exchange for completing the study
+Participants received course credit in exchange for completing the study.